rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 After all, there is nothing to compare yet.
 Java works this way for consistency.

-Just like searching and sorting, you can tell collections that require sorting that you wish to use a specific Comparator, for example:
+Just like searching and sorting, you can tell collections that require sorting that you wish to use a specific `Comparator`, for example:

 ````
 Set<Rabbit> rabbit = new TreeSet<>(new Comparator<Rabbit>() {